Best Glaze Brushes

 2. Langnickel Hake Brushes

 While glazing seems similar to painting, it’s not.
-The ingredients of glazes consist mainly of silica, alumina, and clay, which makes the glaze far different than paint.
+The Ingredients of Glazes consist mainly of silica, alumina, and clay, which makes the glaze far different than paint.
 That’s why not just any brush will do.
-I found when glazing large areas, the Langnickel Hake Brushes with soft, white goat hair will do a good job holding the glaze.
+I found when glazing large areas, the Langnickel Hake Brushes with soft, white natural hairs will do a good job holding the glaze.

 Coverage:

-You will find the glaze just glides on, leaving a smooth finish.
-Hake brushes hold the extra glaze that is needed to cover the pottery evenly, making the coverage easier and more even than other brushes.
-These brushes hold the glaze really well and make the application of glaze go on faster and smoother than any other brush I have used for overall coverage.
+You will find the glaze glides on, leaving a smooth finish.
+Hake brushes hold the extra glaze needed to cover the pottery evenly, making the coverage easier and more even than other glaze brushes.
+These brushes hold the glaze well and make the application of glaze go on faster and smoother than any other brush I have used for overall coverage.

 Durability:

 These Brushes have held up very well for me so far.
-Only lost a few bristles here and there.
-All in all, for the number of times I have used the brushes, the bristle loss is very low.
+I only lost a few bristles here and there.
+All in all, for the number of times I have used the brushes, the bristle loss is low.
 The handles are long and sturdy, which helps when glazing in harder-to-reach spots.

 Other Features:

-Using one small brush for all my pottery didn’t work out well at all.
+Using one small brush for all my pottery didn’t work out well.
 The smaller brush on bigger pots took forever to apply, and the coverage turned out uneven.
-That’s why it’s great to have three different size Hake Brushes to choose from.
-Click Here to get yours.
+That’s why it’s great to have three different-size Hake Brushes to choose from.
+To get yours, Click “Check Here” below

 👇 For the Current Price on the Langnickel Hake Brush 👇